 Nicotinamide mononucleotide ("NMN", "NAMN", and "β-NMN") is a bioactive nucleotide, and nucleotides are the organic compounds that serve as building blocks for DNA and RNA - molecules essential to all life and species reproduction.

 NMN is delivered to cells either from food or from the body’s own production within the liver.
 Inside of a cell, the NMN molecule is further converted into another nucleotide, NAD+ (Nicotinamide Adenine Dinucleotide), which is the key source of energy for the body.

-When NAD+ energy is used up, the molecule transforms into a discharged or reduced form of NAD+, called NADH a hydrogenated form of NAD.
+When NAD+ energy is used up, the molecule transforms into a discharged or reduced form of NAD+ called NADH, a hydrogenated form of NAD.

 As the body reaches middle age, its ability to produce NAD from vitamin B3 and other nutrients decreases, and the levels of NAD drop by half.
-This is one of the main causes of ageing, decline in energy, chronic disease, decrease in immune function, and failure of the immune system to destroy cancer cells.
+This is one of the main causes of aging, decline in energy, chronic disease, decrease in immune function, and failure of the immune system to destroy cancer cells.